Tom Bendelow: Design philosophy

 Bendelow's approach to course design was that of a "naturalist's approach," in that he strove to use the natural features of the chosen site to maximum advantage.
 His courses have often been called "Olmstedian", in that his method of naturalist design was greatly influenced by the work of prominent landscape architects Frederick Law Olmsted Sr. and Jr. "If a site had an especially unique feature –- rock outcrop, stream, grove of trees, scenic view -– he would work his hole placements in such a way as to take full advantage of the features even if that meant working his layout from the middle out," according to the American Society of Golf Course Architects.
 "Bendelow's designs changed as the game of golf changed.
 When given good sites and adequate resources with which to work, he could produce a very challenging lay out, equal to the best work of the day.
 His personal goal however, was to build good, solid, enjoyable golf courses."
 Bendelow would often describe his courses as "sporty", meaning that his courses "should present enjoyable play for both beginner and advanced players; not too hard to discourage the new player and not without challenge to the more accomplished golfer."

-Most of Bendelow's early work was focused on spreading the game and "bringing golf to the majority of the populous."
+Most of Bendelow's early work was focused on spreading the game and "bringing golf to the majority of the populace."
 As a result, most of his designs prior to World War I were fairly basic, focusing more on playability and ease of construction and maintenance.
 After World War I, Bendelow's designs started to become more strategically intricate, particularly in his work for private clubs.
 Bendelow left A.G.
 Spalding and joined American Park Builders during this time.
 In addition, construction technology and client budgets greatly advanced after World War I. These factors would give him the time required to focus on developing more challenging layouts.
 The added resources also allowed Bendelow to use more refined techniques in design and construction, including the use of topographic maps, soil surveys, irrigation plans, and plaster of paris green models.